nipatriknilsson/Binary-Tree-Artificial-Intelligence/README.md

 ## Artificial Intelligence using a binary tree

+WARNING: THIS PROJECT DEPENDS ON SOFTWARE WITH SECURITY ISSUES.
+IT WILL NOT BE UPDATED.

 This Javascript code demonstrates Artificial Intelligence (AI) using a Node Express server and a client webbrowser.
 The AI is built with a binary tree.

 The goal of the AI is to guess what animal you are thinking about.
 When the database is empty, the question is "Is it a dog?".
 There is no rebuilding of the binary tree, so thinking of broader questions before specific are a good idea.